 (a) Confidential Information .
 Confidential Information is: (i) with respect to ATLANTIC.NET, ATLANTIC.NET’s unpublished prices for services, audit and security reports, server configuration designs and other proprietary technology, (ii) with respect to Customer, content transmitted to or from, or stored by Customer on, ATLANTIC.NET’s servers, and (iii) with respect to both parties, other information that is conspicuously marked as “confidential” or if disclosed in non-tangible form, is verbally designated as “confidential” at the time of disclosure and confirmed as confidential in a written notice given within one (1) day of disclosure; but excluding any information which is independently developed by a non-disclosing party as shown by such party’s written business records, is or becomes generally available to the non-disclosing party or the public other than through violation of the Agreement, or is required to be disclosed by law or regulation.
 Each party agrees not to disclose the other’s confidential information to any third party except to its service providers, agents and representatives who need to know the information to represent or advise it with respect to the subject matter of the Agreement; and provided that such service providers, agents and representatives are bound by confidentiality restrictions at least as stringent as those stated in the Agreement.

-(b) ATLANTIC.NET’s Use of Customer’s Name .
-Customer agrees that ATLANTIC.NET may publicly disclose that ATLANTIC.NET is providing services to Customer and may include Customer’s name in promotional materials, including press releases and on ATLANTIC.NET’s Web site.
-Neither party may publicly use the other party’s logo or other trade or service mark without that party’s permission.
+(b) ATLANTIC.NET’s Use of Customer’s Name and Logo.
+Customer agrees that ATLANTIC.NET may publicly disclose that ATLANTIC.NET is providing services to Customer and may include Customer’s name and logo in promotional materials, including press releases, on ATLANTIC.NET’s Web site, and marketing collateral.

 (c) Requests for Customer Information .
 Notwithstanding anything to the contrary above, Customer agrees that ATLANTIC.NET may, without notice to Customer, (i) report to the appropriate authorities any conduct by Customer or any of Customer’s customers or end users that ATLANTIC.NET believes violates applicable law, and (ii) provide any information, including Confidential Information, it has about Customer or any of its customers or end users in response to a formal or informal request from a law enforcement or government agency.
 ATLANTIC.NET may provide any information, including Confidential Information, it has about Customer or its customers or end users in response to a formal request in a civil action that on its face meets the requirements for such a request.